heuer/cablemap/README.txt

 provide a convenient interface to the cable information.

-To get started with Cablemap, look into the ``cablemap.core`` package which provides utilities to convert cable HTML sources into cable objects and a translation of cables into JSON.
+To get started with Cablemap, look into the ``cablemap.core`` package which provides utilities to convert cable HTML sources into cable objects.

 Disclaimer